Video: Work with documents and folders

 Move Documents, Links, and Folders

-Documents, links, and folders can be moved within the project or to another project.
+Documents, links, and folders can be moved within the workspace or to another workspace.

 Members with only read-access can not make changes to the location of documents, links, and folders.
 Remember that changes can not be made to the public documents folder unless you are the workspace administrator.

 To move a single item to another folder using the drag and drop method: